-Welcome to the Media Mastery mini-series, where we take a look at the five most common challenges business owners face while trying to build an iconic brand.
+Welcome to the Media Mastery mini-series, where we look at the five most common challenges business owners face while trying to build a leading brand.

 If you want your brand to have an impact, you need to get it in front of new customers.
 There’s no sugarcoating it: the best brand in the world can’t do a thing without an audience.
 So, how do you start building that base?
-How do you put yourself out there in an effective way?
+How do you put yourself out there in a practical way?

-Once you know your “why” and your “how” (which I discuss in this article), you can start using that foundation to build an audience.
+Once you know your “why” and your “how,” you can start using that foundation to build an audience.

 You may already be familiar with the term “customer avatar.”
-Basically, a customer avatar is a character you make up who represents your ideal customer.
-You describe them as fully and completely as you can by answering tons of questions like:
+A customer avatar is a character you make up who represents your ideal customer.
+You describe them as thoroughly and entirely as you can by answering many questions like:

 - What’s their name?
 Where do they live?
 How old are they?